sagemath/trac_to_gh/Issue 1475.md

 # Issue 1475: notebook -- lprint() -- make an option so lprint is done automatically

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1475

 Original creator: was